-This study was supported in part by the European Community's Seventh Framework grant [HEALTH-F4-2009-223575] for the TRIREME project; and by the Israel Science Foundation (grant no. 802/08).
-YO was supported in part by a fellowship from the Edmond J. Safra Center for Bioinformatics at Tel Aviv University and by a Dan David PhD Fellowship.
+This study was supported in part by the European Community's Seventh Framework grant [HEALTH-F4-2009-223575] for the TRIREME project, and by the Israel Science Foundation (grant no. 802/08).
+Y.O. was supported in part by a fellowship from the Edmond J. Safra Center for Bioinformatics at Tel-Aviv University and by a Dan David PhD Fellowship.
+We thank David Glauber for his help during the early phase of this study.